Takitaa/ChatPanel/README.md

 My dilemma is: in which way would I have this solution up an running faster?

-> Having issues with mege of Readme.md
+> Having issues with merge of Readme.md

+> Had to refresh deployment of apps with component and add props knowledge - still working on it

 ### Customize configuration